-Download a PDF with side-by-side comparisons of the top U.S. airline loyalty programs.
+Download a PDF with side-by-side comparisons of the top U.S. airline loyalty programs (or read the original post for more details).
 Determine which has qualification criteria you can meet, and weigh the benefits to decide if your loyalty will pay off.
 I’ve also produced a similar table with side-by-side comparisons of top hotel loyalty programs.

 Read on for mini-reviews of each hotel and airline…